 Five-day diet diaries were completed during the pre-inclusion period (day 11 to day 7), and in weeks three (day 16 to day 20) and five (day 31 to day 35).

-Body weight, fat mass, waist to hip ratio, blood glucose, insulin, c-peptide, total blood cholesterol (TC), HDL- and LDL-cholesterol, triacylglycerol, non-esterified fatty acids, carbohydrate oxidation, lipid oxidation.
+Body weight, fat mass, waist to hip ratio, blood glucose, insulin, c-peptide, total cholesterol (TC), HDL- and LDL-cholesterol, triacylglycerol, non-esterified fatty acids, carbohydrate oxidation, lipid oxidation.

 - High glycemic index diet